11 most charming coastal towns in New England: Maine, Massachusetts, and more

 Historic Portsmouth is the perfect New England vacation gateway to explore New Hampshire’s seacoast.
 The port town offers plenty of delicious eats along Market Street and Congress Street that overlook the harbor.
 Step back in time with a tour of the Strawbery Banke Museum, the site of the first Portsmouth settlement; or the U.S.S.
 Albacore, a decommissioned naval submarine.
 Most weekends, you’ll find live music or entertainment oceanside at Prescott Park.

-Where to Stay in Portsmouth
+Where to stay in Portsmouth

 For a great family-friendly hotel right in the center of town, try the Hilton Garden Inn Downtown, just steps away from Market Square.
 For a more historic New England getaway experience, stay at The Sailmaker’s House, a lovingly restored 1800s home.